Early childhood programs and services for Aboriginal children and their families.

 Early childhood programs and services

-Koorie supported playgroups (KSP) aim to build the confidence and skills of Koorie parents and cares, as well as enhance parenting support networks and the home learning environment with Koorie parents and carers.
+Koorie Supported Playgroups (KSP) aim to build the confidence and skills of Koorie parents and cares, as well as enhance parenting support networks and the home learning environment.
 KSPs also develop speech, cognitive development, social skills and emotional resilience of Koorie children.

-ACCOs facilitate KSP by employing and professionally supporting Koorie educator/s to deliver programs that build the capacity of Koorie parents/carers to support their children’s early learning and development.
+ACCOs deliver KSP by employing and professionally supporting Koorie educator/s to deliver programs that build the capacity of Koorie parents/carers to support their children’s early learning and development.

 - Aboriginal children have improved learning, development and wellbeing outcomes through increased participation in key early childhood education and care services.

 - Parents of Aboriginal children have improved parenting skills and confidence, resulting in enhanced parent-child interaction and improved parental wellbeing and functioning.
 This increases parents’ capacity to guide their child’s early learning and development, including a successful transition to kindergarten and school.

 - Aboriginal families are supported to access other secondary and/or universal supports (community playgroups), and/or more intensive (tertiary) early childhood or specialist services.

 Five ACCOs are currently funded to deliver Koorie IHS/HBL:

 - Mildura and District Aboriginal Services (Swan Hill and Mildura)

 - Gippsland and East Gippsland Aboriginal Corporation (Bairnsdale)